Maulem/Manga-Checker/README.md

 Ps: I put some links as example in the program, and if you don't want to search for new chapters of this mangas feel free to delete them.

+###### Important2: don't move the mouse when the program is adding a new manga or searching for new updates.